 The Sub-Committee further addressed the character of the relevant locality and the use to which premises in the vicinity are put.
 It noted that the locality is predominantly a mixed shopping and commercial area, with a number of residential properties within the relevant locality.
 St Teresa's Church is the nearest place of worship within the relevant locality.
 There is one school in Grove Avenue within the relevant locality.
-The Sub-Committee noted that within the vicinity of the premises there is a Leisure Centre, three further churches and one further school.
+There is a Leisure Centre, three further churches and one further school.
 The evidence was that many of these have evening activities to and from which people walk, taking routes which pass through Grove Street.